BIRDSgroup/MultiPopPred/README.md

 Coming Soon

 ## Section 5: MultiPopPred - five versions
-The code for five versions of MultiPopPred, as illustrated in the figure below, are provided.
+The code for five versions of MultiPopPred, as illustrated in the figure below, are provided in [Scripts](./Scripts).

 ![Methodology Overview](https://github.com/BIRDSgroup/MultiPopPred/blob/main/Figures/Plots/method_github.png)